prisma/prisma1/docs/1.0/04-Reference/04-Clusters/01-Overview.md

     clusterSecret: "-----BEGIN RSA PRIVATE KEY----- [ long key omitted ] -----END RSA PRIVATE KEY-----\r\n"
 ```

-If you want to add a custom cluster, you can either use the `prisma cluster add` command or manually add a cluster entry to the file, providing the required information.
+If you want to add a custom cluster, you can either use the `prisma1 cluster add` command or manually add a cluster entry to the file, providing the required information.

-You can list your clusters and more information using `prisma cluster list`.
+You can list your clusters and more information using `prisma1 cluster list`.

 ## Cluster deployment